2019 Malabon local elections

 Local elections were held in Malabon on May 13, 2019 as part of the Philippine general election.
 Several local posts in the city were on the ballot, including the mayor, vice mayor, the two Congressmen, and the twelve councilors for the city's two Sangguniang Panglungsod districts (six for each district).

 Background

-Incumbent Mayor Antolin Oreta III sought his third and final term.
+Mayor Antolin Oreta III ran for re-election for his third and final term.
 He was challenged by Vice Mayor Jeannie Ng-Sandoval.

-Incumbent Vice Mayor Jeannie Ng-Sandoval was on her second term.
-She ran as Mayor instead.
-Her party selected the incumbent First District Councilor Maricar Torres, who faced incumbent First District Councilor Bernard "Ninong" Dela Cruz, Mayor Oreta's running mate.
+Vice Mayor Jeannie Ng-Sandoval was on her second term.
+Although eligible to run for third consecutive term, she ran as mayor instead.
+Her party chosen Councilor Maricar Torres.
+Torres was challenged by her fellow councilor Bernard "Ninong" Dela Cruz, Oreta's running mate.

-Incumbent Representative Federico "Ricky" Sandoval II, husband of mayoral candidate Jeannie Ng-Sandoval sought a second term.
-He faced former Rep. Josephine Veronique "Jaye" Lacson-Noel, who lost to Oreta last election.
+Rep. Federico "Ricky" Sandoval II, husband of mayoral candidate Jeannie Ng-Sandoval ran for re-election.
+He faced former Rep. Josephine Veronique "Jaye" Lacson-Noel, who lost to Oreta last election, and also happened to be his partymate last elections.